Namrah-99/DSA-in-JS/data-structures/details/objects/general.md

 - We cannot directly convert a Set to an object with the same key-value structure because Sets don't have unique keys associated with each value.
 - This approach creates an object where each set element becomes a property with a chosen default value (here, true).

+### Time Complexity: O(n)
+- Iterating over the Set takes O(n) time, where n is the number of elements in the Set.
+- Adding each element to the object as a property is an O(1) operation, done n times.

 2. Using Object.fromEntries with a map (modern JS, for key-value pairs with transformation):
 ```javascript
 const colorsSet = new Set(["red", "green", "blue"]);